 This course examines the ideas behind the cross cultural and historical construction of gender.
 The discourse invites men and women to involve themselves philosophically in issues of gender with an eye to both personal and societal concerns.
 The readings emphasize the developments of feminist philosophy in politics, literature and art.
 Students will arrive at their own evaluation of the significance of gender differences.
 May be used to fulfill the writing application course requirement.

-3320 Environmental Ethics (3-3-0)

-Prerequisite: Junior standing.
+3320 Environmental Ethics (3-3-0) Prerequisite: Junior standing.
 Local and world-wide environmental problems make understanding how to relate to the natural world of crucial practical importance.
 This course explores the conditions for moral judgment when interests such as employment and production conflict with environmental issues.
 Its topics include ancient, traditional, and modern adjudications of the appropriate relation between human persons and nature.
 Course readings and discussion aim at using philosophical strategies to generate an ethics suitable for organic life.

-3322 World Religions (3-3-0)

-Prerequisite: ENG 1302.
+3322 World Religions (3-3-0) Prerequisite: ENG 1302.
 A comparative survey of religions around the world.

-3323 Philosophy of Religion (3-3-0)

-Prerequisite: ENG 1302.
+3323 Philosophy of Religion (3-3-0) Prerequisite: ENG 1302.

 A consideration of the problems of faith and reason, the nature of deity, arguments for and against God's existence; nature of evil.
-3340 Postmodern Theory (3-3-0) Prerequisite: PHIL 2301 and 2302; or PHIL 3305; or permission of the instructor This class will study the development of postmodern theory in philosophy and its influences on political theory, cultural studies, science, and the arts.
+3340 Postmodern Theory (3-3-0) Prerequisite: PHIL 2301 and 2302; or PHIL 3305; or permission of the instructor.
+This class will study the development of postmodern theory in philosophy and its influences on political theory, cultural studies, science, and the arts.
 In addition to addressing criticisms from ethical theorists, feminists, and philosophers of science, the course will consider the effects of postmodernism on the future of philosophy.
+3350 Philosophy of Art (3-3-0) Prerequisite :ENG 1302 and one course in philosophy This course examines key historical figures and issues relating to the philosophical analysis of art.
+It inquires into the nexus between art and such fields as ethics, politics, culture, science, and psychology, and considers themes such as beauty, the nature of art, the artist, and the role of artistic creation in "the good life."
 3399 Directed Study in Philosophy Prerequisite: Junior standing, formal approval by department chair and dean, cumulative GPA of 3.0 and G PA of 3.3 in the specific area of directed study.
 Selected topics in philosophy.
 Intensive individual study under the guidance of a member of the philosophy faculty.
 4312 Major Figures in Philosophy (3-3-0) Prerequisite: Junior standing and completion of 3 hours in philosophy.
-This course focuses on a single figure in philosophy, either historical or contemporary.
-The philosopher of focus may vary from semester to semester.
+This course focuses on one or two figures in philosophy, either historical or contemporary.
+The philosopher(s) of focus may vary from semester to semester.
 The course when be repeated when topics vary.
 4315 Symbolic Logic (3-3-0) Prerequisite: PHIL 1301 or PHIL 1302 or permission of instructor.
 An introduction to the principles of ordered thought, discussing the logic of predicates, quantifiers; nondeductive arguments; calculation of probabilities, statistical inference, prepositional and predicate calculus.
 4321 Biomedical Ethics (3-3-0) Prerequisite: ENG 1302.